tom-weatherhead/node-js-npm-template/README.md

 Installation instructions:

-$ npm install
+$ npm i

-To run the script:
+To lint and test the project using Grunt:

 $ npm start